 Draw-Go is the strategy that tends to use its mana on the opponent's turn mainly through instants or flash spells.
 Usually this type has access to the Blue color (such as Blue / White, Blue / Black, etc.).
 They usually resort to spells such as counterspells as a way to weaken the opponent's play.

 The Draw-Go type is generally the best known but in certain meta it is also possible to find the Tapout version.

-It is still possible to play some "slow" cards in a Draw-Go deck (such as a wrath of god) or a "fast" card in a Tapout deck (such as an instant card) but this should not lead to too much hybridization. because it can become counterintuitive and damage the functioning of the deck (such as: play a Planeswalker or stay open for a counter?)
+It is still possible to play some "slow" cards in a Draw-Go deck (such as a wrath of god-like card) or a "fast" card in a Tapout deck (such as an instant card) but this should not lead to too much hybridization.
+That because it can become counterintuitive and damage the functioning of the deck (such as: play a Planeswalker or stay open for a counter?)

 A control deck has several ways to achieve inevitability and this can vary depending on its opponent as control decks adapt to the opponent's play.
 For example, it can "win" by eliminating the entire battlefield with a single spell and leaving the opponent on the top deck or it can destroy or counter an important piece for a combo.

 Or he simply manages to stay one step ahead of his opponents and interact with them by spending less resources than them.

 An extremely important method of winning when playing a Control deck is the advantage that can be obtained with cards that are called "2 for 1" (when there are those occasions where a single card can cancel as many as 2 cards of the opponent).